rk1165/rk1165.github.io/docs/languages/java/more_java.md

 ### Why must wait() always be in synchronized block?

-- Let's illustrate what issues we would run into if wait() could be called outside of a synchronized block with a **concrete example**.
+- Let's illustrate what issues we would run into if `wait()` could be called outside of a synchronized block with a **concrete example**.
-- Suppose we were to implement a blocking queue (I know, there is already one in the API :)
+- Suppose we were to implement a blocking queue.
 - A first attempt (without synchronization) could look something along the lines below

 ```java